sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_OriginSelection/README.md

 #### 9 Verify change in average response time

 Again open [https://d123.cloudfront.net/get_average_time_taken.html](https://d123.cloudfront.net/get_average_time_taken.html) to send few requests to fetch an image from an S3 origin and calculate the average response time.
-For users in US and CA, the average response time should now be considerably lesser as compared against fetching an image from an S3 bucket in `eu-central-1`.
+For users in US and CA, the average response time should now be considerably lesser as compared against fetching an image from an S3 bucket in "EU (Frakfurt)".

 <kbd>![x](./img/get-updated-average-response-time.png)</kbd>